 Short-term memory

 Basically your short-term memory is really just your working memory.
-It holds the information you are currently thinking about and it will quickly be lost if you don’t pay attention to it.
+It holds the information you are currently thinking about but it will quickly be lost if you don’t pay attention to it.

 Long-term memory